Soul Fatigue

 Soul Fatigue: Bloodborne

 Bloodborne was the exception to my zeitgeist rule.
 Since it was a PS4 exclusive, and I had no desire to get a PS4 at that time, I had to let it go.
 Now that it's been out for several years and I finally have the game and console, I've been putting some time into Bloodborne, expecting to like it a lot more than I actually do.
-On paper, it should easily be a slam dunk for what I want from the From Software team: Lovecraft influence, horror, faster Dark Souls combat, Gothic architectural design, versatile weapons that can transform in combat, Victorian era guns, etc. Nonetheless, the game is not clicking with me.
+On paper, it should easily be a slam dunk for what I want from the From Software team: Lovecraft influence, horror, faster Dark Souls combat, Gothic architectural design, versatile weapons that can transform in combat, Victorian-era guns, etc. Nonetheless, the game is not clicking with me.
 I don't find the combat as fun and the weapons are not as satisfying to use.
-I also struggle to completely understand the mechanic around using the guns in the game, which is immensely frustrating.
+I also struggle to completely understand the mechanics around using the guns in the game, which is immensely frustrating.

 Bloodborne.png

 In the Souls games, you had the option of carrying a shield or another weapon in your character's off-hand.
-Pressing the right button at the right time allowed you to swing this side-weapon and brush away an enemy's attack, leaving them open for a riposte strike.
+Pressing the right button at the right time allowed you to swing this side weapon and brush away an enemy's attack, leaving them open for a riposte strike.
 This was an extremely satisfying mechanic in the Souls games that I quickly latched onto.
 The games got better at making this mechanic a bit more useful as they went on, allowing for more enemy attacks to be countered if you were good enough with the timing.
-Not every enemy could be countered and not every attack could be parried, but there was an instinctive nature to the mechanic that made it at lot easier for me to understand than what is going on with the guns in Bloodborne.
+Not every enemy could be countered and not every attack could be parried, but there was an instinctive nature to the mechanic that made it a lot easier for me to understand than what was going on with the guns in Bloodborne.

 The guns essentially do the same thing as the shields of Dark Souls.
 If properly timed, firing your sidearm can put the enemy in a stunned state, allowing for a massive counterattack.
 However, I have next to no idea when and where to use this attack on most bosses or enemies after having spent more than 10 hours with the game.
 The range I have to be from the enemy, the timing, and the types of attacks that require the mechanic to work are not clearly identifiable to me.
 I mostly just start shooting as much as I can at an enemy, wasting bullets trying to find the magic moment when it's supposed to "work."

-The fact that there are a limited supply of these bullets adds to the frustration of the mechanic.
+The fact that there is a limited supply of these bullets adds to the frustration of the mechanic.
 Rather than making them like a renewable resource of the Estus Flask, a mechanic they figured out by the original Dark Souls, they decided to make health items and bullets for their parry mechanic consumable resources that you would have to farm off of enemies.
 I do not see the point in this decision that requires players to go back to earlier levels to just keep killing the same enemies over and over just so they can get these precious items that are almost mandatory to play the game.
-Even Demon's Souls, which had consumable health items, had so many different types that it gave with intense frequency that it was never an issue.
+Even Demon's Souls, which had consumable health items, had so many different types that it gave frequently that it was never an issue.
 However, it also didn't have a limited use to its parry mechanic.

 bloodeborne1-1024x576.jpg

-So my choice with Bloodborne is mostly to ignore the guns unless I can find a real easy and obvious moment to use them in a boss battle, because I don't want to waste them on regular enemies.
+So my choice with Bloodborne is mostly to ignore the guns unless I can find a really easy and obvious moment to use them in a boss battle because I don't want to waste them on regular enemies.
 This then requires that I keep fighting with the regular weapons, but the weapon variety seems slim by comparison.
 Without a parry mechanic that is satisfying, much less consistent, to use, and without enough weapons to try out to really keep me interested in the combat, I am left wanting.

 Even the atmosphere is only halfway there.
 The opening chapters have a good deal of creepy horror going on with some grotesque character designs and monstrous bosses.
 Then, in a really lazy, ham-fisted way, the game dumps labyrinths on you.
 From what I've seen of these labyrinths so far, they're little more than boring dungeons with repeating room designs and enemies.
 There are specific bosses contained within, but they do not do enough to remove the thoughts from my mind about how it all seems like a lazy way of padding out the game's length.